Topological Fields in $4d$ Higher Spin Theory: Acknowledgements

 The author is grateful to M.A.
 Vasiliev for fruitful and motivating discussions and comments on the draft.
 Also the author thanks Yu.A.
 Tatarenko, A.A.
 Tarusov and K.A.
-Ushakov for usefull discussions.
-The work was supported by the Foundation for the Advancement of Theoretical Physics and Mathematics “BASIS”.
+Ushakov for usefull discussions and V.E.
+Didenko for valuable comments on the manuscript.
+The work was supported by the Foundation for the Advancement of Theoretical Physics and Mathematics ``BASIS''.